bartwc/website2/src/foo/fizz.md

 ^There are instances where people have waited for 14 days or more.

-*An alternative can be the ING Student Account that can be created via the [ING iOS App](https://www.ing.nl/particulier/student/open-a-student-account).
-ING claims to have Apple Pay for Student Accounts which may interest you.****
+*Both ABN AMRO and ING student accounts support Apple Pay.
+The alternative is the ING Student Account can be created via the [ING iOS App](https://www.ing.nl/particulier/student/open-a-student-account).*

 ### Transport - OV-Chipkaart